MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-channel-tab.md

 > [!div class="checklist"]
 >
-> * Identify the app manifest properties and scaffolding relevant to channel tabs
+> * Identify some of the app manifest properties and scaffolding relevant to channel tabs
 > * Create tab content
 > * Create content for a tab's configuration page
 > * Allow a tab to be configured and installed